Matthias Lütolf

-Matthias Lutolf (born in 1973, also known as Matthias Lütolf) is a bio-engineer and a professor at EPFL (École Polytechnique Fédérale de Lausanne)/ In 2021, he became the Scientific Director for Roche's Institute for Translation Bioengineering in Basel.
+Matthias Lutolf (born in 1973, also known as Matthias Lütolf) is a Swiss bio-engineer and a professor at EPFL (École Polytechnique Fédérale de Lausanne).
+In 2021, he became the Scientific Director for Roche's Institute for Translation Bioengineering in Basel.

 Education

 Lutolf studied materials engineering at ETH Zurich where he graduated in 1998.
 In 2002, he received his PhD in biomedical engineering from ETH Zurich for his studies on cell-responsive hydrogels for tissue engineering and cell culture, in the group of Jeffrey Hubbell.

 Career

 He completed postdoctoral studies in the laboratory of Helen Blau at Stanford University, where he worked on novel cell culture approaches for blood and muscle stem cells, so called synthetic niches.
 In 2007, he founded his own laboratory at EPFL, where he was promoted to associate professor in 2014 and full professor in 2018.
 From 2014 to 2018, he was director of EPFL's Institute of Bioengineering.
 In June 2021, Lutolf became scientific director of the newly established Roche Institute for Translational Bioengineering in Basel, Switzerland.

 Following the launch of Roche's Institute of Human Biology (IHB) in May 2023, he became its Founding Director, where he also heads the Translational Bioengineering core and leads the Multi-Tissue Systems Engineering laboratory.